clb21565/mobileOG-db/mobileOG-pl/UsageGuidance.md

 # Description:

-mobileOG-pl. v. kyanite is a preliminary mobile genetic element annotation pipeline using the mobile orthologous groups database (https://mobileogdb.flsi.cloud.vt.edu/).
+mobileOG-pl. v. kyanite is a lightweight mobile genetic element annotation pipeline using the mobile orthologous groups database (https://mobileogdb.flsi.cloud.vt.edu/).
 It takes a set of contigs or long reads as input and produces:

 1)	Open reading frames using prodigal
 2)	Alignment summaries to a mobile orthologous groups database file using diamond
 3)	Element-mapping data summarizing matches to proteins from different element classes.

-This pipeline helps depict the frequency of MGE proteins found in contigs using mobileOGs-db.
-It classifies protein hits into each of the major MGE category based on mobileOG-dbs classification of each element. mobileOG-pl can be used as the basis for detection of any major class of bacterial MGE (i.e., plasmid, bacteriophage, insertion sequence, or integrative element) and can be complemented with other tools to achieve a fine-grained element classification.
+This pipeline reports the presence of MGE proteins in a set of contigs using mobileOG-db annotations.
+It provides protein hit classifications as being putatively derived from plasmid, phage, insertion sequences, and/or integrative genomic element.
+Thus, mobileOG-pl can be used as the basis for detection of any major class of bacterial MGE and can be complemented with other tools to achieve a fine-grained element classification.

 # Quick-start guide:
 ## Dependencies:

-python 3.7 with pandas, argparse, itertools
+python 3.6.15 with pandas, argparse, itertools

 prodigal